Funky Winkerbean: Musical

-Batiuk assisted in the writing of a stage musical adaptation of the strip, entitled Funky Winkerbean's Homecoming, set in the era while Funky was a Westview High student.
+Batiuk assisted in the writing of a stage musical adaptation of the strip, entitled Funky Winkerbean's Homecoming, set in the era while Funky was still in high school.
 It was performed by at least one high school drama group, beginning in 1988.
-Despite the title, as is true of the strip, Funky is actually a fairly minor character in the play; the focal character of Funky Winkerbean's Homecoming is Les Moore.
+Despite the title, Funky is actually a fairly minor character in the play; the focal character of Funky Winkerbean's Homecoming is Les Moore.

-The musical was co-written by Andy Clark, who much later appeared as himself in the comic strip in December 2006.
+The musical was co-written by Andy Clark, who much later appeared as himself in the comic strip in December 2006 and June 2020.
 Clark is a publisher of the C. L. Barnhouse Company, and has published several Funky Winkerbean collections dedicated to the character of Harry L. Dinkle.